auguwu/Wumpcord/README.md

   - You can combine both worlds of [discord.js](https://discord.js.org) and [Eris](https://abal.moe/Eris) with 1 simple library.
 Like discord.js' Structures API and Eris' simplistic sharding API.
 - Clustering out of the box
   - You can opt to using the Clustering API, so the library will do it for you without any external libraries.
+- Command handling out of the box
+  - Too lazy to code your own command handler?
+Wumpcord will supply you with an en-riching commands API!
+- Extra utilities
+  - Too lazy to make your own utilities (Reaction Menus, etc) or don't wanna add dependencies?
+Well, Wumpcord fully supports what other libraries does out of the box!

 ## Example Bot
 ```js